rlugojr/linkurious-enterprise-manual/configure.md

 #### Data sources

+Data sources are servers accessible through the network (local, intranet or internet) with URLs to connect to.
+We assume that each data source serves a single graph database, however it may serve a different database the next time Linkurious will connect to it.
+For instance, you may load a database on your Neo4j server, then restart the server with another database.
+Linkurious will use the store ID to identify the database.

-Linkurious can connect to multiple data sources at the same time.
+Linkurious can connect to many data sources at the same time.
 Data sources are configured within the **dataSources** key, which is a list of potential data sources.
 Each data source contains the following settings:

 * **name** (optional) - A human-readable name.
 * **graphdb** - The graph database server to connect to.